Eschatologue/CM_wiki/docs/class/magus/warder.md

 ### Level 7: Arcane Aegis

-*You can temporarily infuse your Warder's Bond with arcane power to absorb damage.*
+*"You can temporarily infuse your Warder's Bond with arcane power to absorb damage."*{.quote}

 When you use your Warder's Bond Reaction and you take damage, you can expend a spell slot as part of the same Reaction to reduce that damage by `2d8` per level of the spell slot you expended.